Waldburg-Zeil: Lustenau-Hohenems branch

 In 1779 a collateral branch of the Counts of Waldburg-Zeil came into possession of the sovereign county of Lustenau by marriage.
-Countess Maria Walburga Cajetana von Harrach zu Rohrau und Thannhausen (1756-1828) inherited the county from her mother, Countess Maria Rebekka (1742-1806), the last living member of an ancient House of Hohenems.
-In 1813, Maria Walburga's husband, Count Clemens of Waldburg-Zeil-Trauchburg (1799-1869), whom she married in 1779, bought of the Counties of Lustenau and Hohenems from his wife and thus became the Count of Waldburg-Zeil-Lustenau-Hohenems, in his own right.
-Since all their four sons had already died, in the same year, he adopted his nephew, Count Maximilian Clemens (1799-1868) as his universal heir.

-During German mediatisation, when redistribution and reshaping of territorial holdings took place between 1802 and 1814, the former Imeprial county of Lustenau was mediatized to Bavaria in 1806 and became part of Austria in 1830.
+Countess Maria Walburga Cajetana von Harrach zu Rohrau und Thannhausen (1756–1828) inherited the county from her mother, Countess Maria Rebekka (1742–1806), the last living member of an ancient House of Hohenems.
+In 1813, Maria Walburga's husband, Count Clemens of Waldburg-Zeil-Trauchburg (1799–1869), whom she married in 1779, bought off the Counties of Lustenau and Hohenems from his wife and thus became the Count of Waldburg-Zeil-Lustenau-Hohenems, in his own right.
+Since all their four sons had already died, in the same year, he adopted his nephew, Count Maximilian Clemens (1799–1868) as his universal heir.
+During German mediatisation, when redistribution and reshaping of territorial holdings took place between 1802 and 1814, the former Imperial county of Lustenau was mediatized to Bavaria in 1806 and became part of Austria in 1830.

 The present Head of this branch of the family is Count Franz Josef von Waldburg-Zeil-Hohenems (b.
 1962), an elder son of Count Franz Josef von Waldburg-Zeil-Hohenems (b.
 1927) by his wife, Countess Priscilla von Schönborn-Wiesentheid (b.
 1934).
 He is married to Countess Stephanie Marie Catherine Eugenie (Nini) von Blanckenstein (b.
 1966) and they have four daughters.